 This is the current configuration of the 9th District, now extending as far south as Lombard Street and split into three police service areas.
 Baldwin Park is in PSA 2.

 There is a limited memory infrastructure in the Baldwin Park neighborhood.
-There are two State of Pennsylvania historical markers, one for Matthias Baldwin on 19th Street outside the park, and one at 1937 Callowhill Street honoring helicopter pioneer Frank Piasecki.
+There are three State of Pennsylvania historical markers: one for Matthias Baldwin on 19th Street outside the park; one in front of the Parkway Central Library; and one at 1937 Callowhill Street honoring helicopter pioneer Frank Piasecki.
 We also have our new mural on the south side of 417 North 20th Street.
 There are often overlooked memorials to some real heroes, the police officers who have died while doing their duty, duties like running towards gunfire and disasters while everyone else is running away from these dangers.
 These plaques are city-wide, with the very first police memorial plaque placed December 9, 2001, at the southeast corner of 13th and Locust Street, sponsored by lawyer Jimmy Binns to commemorate the 20th anniversary of the murder of PO Danny Faulkner by Wesley Cook, alias Mumia Abu-Jamal.

 Here are the Baldwin Park neighborhood plaques and locations honoring these fallen heroes, with underlined links to more biography.